MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/gso-offload.md

 # Generic Segmentation Offload

 Generic Segmentation Offload (GSO) collectively represents [Large Send Offload (LSO)](../network/offloading-the-segmentation-of-large-tcp-packets.md) and [UDP Send Offload (USO)](../network/udp-segmentation-offload-uso-.md).

-Client drivers that can offload the segmentation of TCP/UDP packets that are larger than the maximum transmission unit (MTU) of the network medium must indicate their capability to NetAdapterCx using the GSO APIs.
+Client drivers can offload the segmentation of TCP/UDP packets that are larger than the maximum transmission unit (MTU) of the network medium.
+Drivers must indicate this capability to NetAdapterCx using the GSO APIs.

-## INF keywords for controlling generic segmentation offload
+## INF keywords for controlling GSO

 NetAdapterCx checks the registry keywords and honors them when enabling the active offload capabilities.
 The driver doesn't need to take any further action.